codership/documentation/galeracluster/source/training/tutorials/index.rst

    .. rst-class:: list-abstract

       This article explains Galera Cluster, how it works.
-It provides an overview for installing Galera Cluster and initializing nodes in a cluster.
-It's a jumping off point to several other tutorial articles here.
+It provides an overview for installing Galera and initializing nodes in a cluster.
+It's a jumping off point to several other tutorials here.

    .. rst-class:: sub-heading list-sub-header